Pizza Crust Tips

 The impact of hydration levels also cannot be underestimated when achieving an exceptional pizza crust.
 The hydration level refers to the amount of water used and flour in the dough.
 A higher hydration level creates a wetter and stickier dough, which can result in a lighter and more open crumb structure.

 During the resting period, both gluten development and moisture absorption co-occur.
-This allows for better flavor development and improved texture in your final pizza crust.
+This allows for better flavour development and improved texture in your final pizza crust.

 So remember: give your dough ample time to rest before shaping it for your pizzas.
 This will allow for optimal gluten development and moisture absorption, resulting in a light, airy, and delicious pizza crust that will leave everyone wanting more.